wash-n-dash/wash-n-dash.github.io/index.md

 * Create a set of HTML pages providing a mockup of the pages in the system
 * Implement the data model which is the underlying set of Mongo Collections and the operations upon them that would support our application

-Milestone 1 consisted of 8 issues and progress was managed via the [Wash-N-Dash GitHub Project M1](https://github.com/wash-n-dash/wash-n-dash/projects/1).
+Milestone 1 was implemented as [Wash-N-Dash GitHub Milestone M1](https://github.com/wash-n-dash/wash-n-dash/milestone/1) and consisted of 8 issues.
+Progress was managed via the [Wash-N-Dash GitHub Project M1](https://github.com/wash-n-dash/wash-n-dash/projects/1).

 The following pages were implemented during M1: